New Hampshire

 Does Police Need a Warrant to Fly a Drone Over My Property in New Hampshire?

 No statute currently requires one.
 New Hampshire has not enacted a law-enforcement drone warrant statute comparable to those in states like Maine and Virginia.
-RSA 644:23 paragraph VII exempts officers acting under lawful authority from that statute's restrictions rather than adding a warrant requirement, and RSA 644:9 paragraph V separately allows officers to gather visual or audio evidence based on articulable suspicion during an investigation.
+RSA 644:23 paragraph VII exempts officers acting under lawful authority only from the statute's weaponized-drone felony in paragraph VI, not from a warrant requirement that does not otherwise exist, and RSA 644:9 paragraph V separately allows officers to gather visual or audio evidence based on articulable suspicion during an investigation.
 Absent a specific state warrant statute, ordinary Fourth Amendment doctrine, and each department's internal policy, governs when a warrantless police drone flight becomes an unreasonable search.

 The New Hampshire Legislature has considered, but not passed, bills that would have required a warrant before law enforcement could fly a drone over private property to record; readers should not assume such a requirement exists in New Hampshire simply because similar bills have been debated or because neighboring states have enacted one.